Getting kids to eat healthy is not always the easiest, as you probably know from experience!

-On this page I share three important tips with you that has worked for me.
+On this page I share 5 fun but important tips with you that has worked for me wit my own son but also with the families and the many children I have worked with in the past.
 You can jump straight down to the tips by clicking here.

 How do you get your child to eat food like that without a battle?

 It is a known fact that most children don't want to eat healthy stuff.

 And some children don't even want to go near anything that's good for them.

 But it depends.
 With my son it wasn't that hard.
 At least not when he was under five years old.

 Later on we have had some issues with chocolate, but it's my own fault, as I was hooked on it myself.
 Thankfully I'm not anymore :)

 At the moment I'm staying away from anything with white sugar in the ingredient list.

 Because I want to protect my brain and my heart.

 It is sometimes easier said than done not to ever have it.